ydydsnyd/mono/doc/docs/app-structure.md

 # A Quick Tour of the Starter App

-There's really just a few key bits:
+The starter app utilizes [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) to help organize the project into a few different packages:

+- **`client`** (frontend)
+- **`shared`** (common code between client and server: mutators, and todo model)
+- **`server`** (backend)

+Here are a few key bits of code to look at to get a feel for how Replicache works:

-- **[`src/todo.ts`](https://github.com/rocicorp/replicache-todo/blob/main/src/todo.ts)** defines the todo entity.
+- **[`shared/src/todo.ts`](https://github.com/rocicorp/replicache-quickstarts/tree/main/shared/src/todo.ts)** defines the todo entity.
 You will typically have one such file for each entity in your application.
-- **[`src/mutators.ts`](https://github.com/rocicorp/replicache-todo/blob/main/src/mutators.ts)** defines the [Replicache mutators](/how-it-works#mutations) for the todo app.
+- **[`shared/src/mutators.ts`](https://github.com/rocicorp/replicache-quickstarts/tree/main/shared/src/mutators.ts)** defines the [Replicache mutators](/how-it-works#mutations) for the todo app.
 Replicache mutators run twice: first immediately and optimistically on the client, then later authoritatively on the server.
 Replicache [automatically reconciles](/how-it-works#the-big-picture) differences between the optimistic and authoritative runs continuously on all clients.
-- **[`pages/index.tsx`](https://github.com/rocicorp/replicache-todo/blob/main/pages/index.tsx)** is the app's entrypoint.
-It generates a new random todo list ID and redirects to it.
+- **[`client/react/src/index.tsx`](https://github.com/rocicorp/replicache-quickstarts/tree/main/client/react/src/index.tsx)** is the app's entrypoint.
+It initializes Replicache, and generates a new random todo list ID.
-- **[`pages/d/[id].tsx`](https://github.com/rocicorp/replicache-todo/blob/main/pages/d/[id].tsx)** is the handler for a todo list.
-It instantiates Replicache.
-- **[`src/app.tsx`](https://github.com/rocicorp/replicache-todo/blob/main/src/app.tsx)** is the top-level component.
+- **[`client/react/src/app.tsx`](https://github.com/rocicorp/replicache-quickstarts/tree/main/client/react/src/app.tsx)** is the top-level component.
 It subscribes to all todos in Replicache and renders them.
 It also wires up event handlers from the app to Replicache mutators.
-- The server side is implemented with [replicache-nextjs](https://www.npmjs.com/package/replicache-nextjs).
-This is a simple, generic Replicache server built on Next.js and Postgres.
-It is wired up in [`pages/api/replicache/[op].ts`](https://github.com/rocicorp/replicache-todo/blob/main/pages/api/replicache/[op].ts).
+- **[`server/src/server.ts`](https://github.com/rocicorp/replicache-quickstarts/tree/main/server/src/server.ts)** is a simple Replicache server built with [replicache-express](https://www.npmjs.com/package/replicache-express).
+It handles all of the backend requests required by Replicache. (poke, pull, push, createSpace, spaceExists)

 # Next